inboxstartup/docs/operate/updates.md

 - What is plan ahead.
 - Key performance indicators.
 - Ask for pointers or help, such as introductions to key people who can help you move your business goals ahead.
 - Finally, mention people who have helped you and and if they want introduction.
-Including a bit about competitors and their activies are also a good idea.
+Including a bit about competitors and their activties are also a good idea.

 #### References